Rajiv Gandhi: Participation in active politics

 On 4 May 1981, Indira Gandhi presided over a meeting of the All India Congress Committee.
-Vasantdada Patil proposed Rajiv as a candidate for the Amethi constituency, which was accepted by all members at the meeting.
+Vasantdada Patil proposed Rajiv as a candidate for Sanjay's old constituency, Amethi, which was accepted by all members at the meeting.
 A week later, the party officially announced his candidacy for the constituency.
 He then paid the party membership fees of the party and flew to Sultanpur to file his nomination papers and completed other formalities.
 He won the seat, defeating Lok Dal candidate Sharad Yadav by a margin of 237,000 votes.
 He took his oath on 17 August as Member of Parliament.

 Rajiv Gandhi's first political tour was to England, where he attended the wedding ceremony of Prince Charles and Lady Diana Spencer on 29 July 1981.
 In December the same year, he was put in charge of the Indian Youth Congress.
 He first showed his organisational ability by "working round the clock" on the 1982 Asian Games.
 He was one of 33 members of the Indian parliament who were part of the Games' organising committee; sports historian Boria Majumdar writes that being "son of the prime minister he had a moral and unofficial authority" over the others.
 The report submitted by the Asian Games committee mentions Gandhi's "drive, zeal and initiative" for the "outstanding success" of the games.

 1984 anti-Sikh riots post Indira Gandhi's death

 On 31 October 1984, the prime minister, Rajiv Gandhi's mother, Indira Gandhi, was assassinated by her Sikh bodyguards, which led to violent riots against Sikhs.
+Sources estimate the number of Sikh deaths to be between 8,000 and 17,000.
 At a Boat Club rally 19 days after the assassination, Gandhi said, "Some riots took place in the country following the murder of Indiraji.
 We know the people were very angry and for a few days it seemed that India had been shaken.
 But, when a mighty tree falls, it is only natural that the earth around it does shake a little".
 According to Verinder Grover, the statement made by Gandhi was a "virtual justification" of the riots.
 Congress leader Mani Shankar Aiyar wrote, "Did it constitute an incitement to mass murder?"
 He also criticised Gandhi for his reluctance to bring the army from Meerut to handle the mob.

-Prime Minister of India
+Prime Minister of India (1984–1989)

 Rajiv Gandhi was in West Bengal on 31 October 1984 when his mother, Prime Minister Indira Gandhi, was assassinated by two of her Sikh bodyguards, Satwant Singh and Beant Singh, to avenge the military attack on the Golden Temple during Operation Blue Star.
 Sardar Buta Singh and President Zail Singh pressed Rajiv to succeed his mother as prime minister within hours of her murder.
 Commenting on the anti-Sikh riots in Delhi, Rajiv Gandhi said, "When a giant tree falls, the earth below shakes"; a statement for which he was widely criticised.
 Many Congress politicians were accused of orchestrating the violence.